ezcater/activerecord-postgres_pub_sub/README.md

 ### Listener

-The `Listener` class is used to handle notification messages.
+The `Listener` class is used to handle notification messages on one or more channels.

 The listener can be configured with three blocks: